Rugged hike with some views of beautiful Round Valley Reservoir.

-Restrooms: Bathroom building at East Area; porta-john in parking lot near trailhead.
+Bathroom building at East Area; portable toilet in parking lot near trailhead.
 Multiple rustic latrines are along the Campground Trail.

 Overview: RED (Cushetunk Trail) – Campground Trail (Unmarked gravel path, YEL on park map) – RED (Cushetunk Trail).

-Some intersections might be a little unclear because the trail map lacks detail, but it’s not too bad keeping your bearings.
+Some intersections might be a little unclear but it’s not too bad keeping your bearings.